-Beach parking is only available via a few access points along the beach and cost $10 for the entire day when we went.
+Beach parking is only available via a few access points along the beach and costs $20 for the entire day (no free parking here).
 But it’s so worth it, especially if you don’t want to have to haul all of your stuff with you!

 Oh and make sure to watch young kids, my son wasn’t used to cars driving on the beach and kept walking into the traffic zone.
-If it’s your first time, definitely pay close attention while in the Daytona beach area.
+If it’s your first time, definitely pay close attention to young children while in the Daytona beach area.

 Daytona International Speedway